 - your health insurance provider.

 Find out as much as you can about the practitioner, including education, training, licensing, and certifications.
 Also, find out whether the practitioner is willing to work together with your conventional health care providers.
 For safe, coordinated care, it’s important for all of the professionals involved in your health to communicate and cooperate.
 Explain all of your health conditions to the practitioner, and find out about the practitioner’s training and experience in working with people who have your medical issues.
-Also, tell your other health care providers about any complementary health practitioners you are seeing.
+Also, tell your other health care providers about any complementary health practitioners you're seeing.

 Don’t assume that your health insurance will cover the practitioner’s services.
 It’s best to contact your health insurance provider and ask.
-Insurance plans differ greatly in what complementary health approaches they cover, and even if they cover a particular approach, restrictions may apply.
+Insurance plans differ greatly in what complementary health approaches they cover, and if they cover a particular approach, restrictions may apply.

 For More Information

 For more information, see Be An Informed Consumer on the the NCCIH Web site.
 You can learn more about how to evaluate health information on the Internet from resources provided by the National Center for Complementary and Integrative Health (NCCIH) and MedlinePlus.gov